-Higher Education: Do we need degrees to succeed in Singapore? | campus.sg
+Higher Education: Do we need a degree to succeed in Singapore? | campus.sg

 Having a degree has always been perceived as a milestone – for the longest time, it was the only ticket out of poverty and a source of pride for so many.
 This belief has been so ingrained that parents put their kids in tuition for this purpose.
-The tuition race has been fueled by this social fear that you get left behind if you don’t have a degree.
+The tuition race has been fueled by this social fear that you get left behind if you don’t have one.

 Degrees required for some fields